casino

 Mitigating the risks

-A merely cautious (rather than ultra-cautious) approach would be to invest partially in equities earlier in your working life.
-Then you’d gradually switch into bonds before you retire.
+A more cautious approach might involve holding some equities earlier in life and gradually shifting toward bonds before retirement, potentially combined with purchasing an annuity at retirement.
 This transition is known as a ‘glide-path‘.
 At retirement, you’d buy an annuity to give you a guaranteed income.
 This approach was quite popular before pension freedoms.

 Moving from cautious to ‘balanced’, you might start with a higher proportion of equities, but again with a glide-path.
-But this time you’d leave some of your investments in equities at retirement.
-After retirement, you might choose to buy an annuity with some of your investments, leaving the rest to grow.
+This time you might leave some of your investments in equities at retirement.
+After retirement, you might choose to buy an annuity with part of your portfolio, leaving the rest to grow.

-An aggressive strategy might be to invest in equities throughout your working life, and to stay invested in equities after retirement.
-This obviously has high short-term risks.
-But if you have a strong stomach, it might have quite a low long-term risk.
+A more aggressive approach might be to invest in equities throughout your working life, and to stay invested in equities after retirement.
+This obviously has higher short-term risks, but for some people it can mitigate long-term risk.

-Choosing the right strategy is not like gambling in a casino.
-It’s more like choosing the right insurance policy.
+Choosing a strategy is not like gambling in a casino.
+It’s more like selecting an insurance policy.
 And the available strategies are much more complex than the four possibilities above.
 EvolveMyRetirement® uses Monte Carlo simulations to evaluate your strategy.
-But more than that, it helps you optimise your strategy, based on your attitude to risk.
+But more than that, it can generate your strategy, based on your attitude to risk.